lukemunsch/anime-character-base/README.md

 ## Credits

 I would like to thank the dedicated team of tutors at Code Institute for helping me to overcome certain issues with the project regarding several different problems that arose.
+I have used the previous walkthroughs and projects as inspiration for helping me to accomplish Luke's Animé Base creation.

 My mentor Chris Quinn was amazing at helping me to understand the project and guide me to create the best possible project.